ConSol/sakuli/docs/installation-client.md

   * Set the desktop background to a homogenous color.
   * If you do not want to run Sakuli headless, disable screen locking mechanisms
   * Sakuli needs a reliable and predictable desktop environment: make sure that there are no pop-up windows of services or applications
+  * If Sakuli is running within a VM, change the desktop resolution to a fixed value (e.g. 1024x768) and disable any auto-resizing mechanisms uf the guest display.
+This ensures that the guest's resolution does not change in case that you resize its window.
-  * Other optional steps see ["Desktop tuning")](./troubleshooting-tuning-sakuli-client.md#desktop-tuning).
+  * Other optional steps see ["Desktop tuning"](./troubleshooting-tuning-sakuli-client.md#desktop-tuning).
-* the client should not have more than one screen
+* the client should not have more than one physical screen

 ## Software installation
 ### Java